4. Runtime SDK & Extensions

 ):

-We will assume your workspace is located at the standard ~/moveit_pro/moveit_pro_example_ws
+We will assume your user workspace is located at the standard ~/moveit_pro/moveit_pro_example_ws

 location.
 You can modify the below paths for any location, however.